 | Meningococcal ACWY

-- School vaccination is only available to students who have a signed consent form and who commence the vaccine course while they’re in Year 7 or Year 10.
+- Free vaccine is only available at school to students who have a signed consent form while they are in year 7 (for dTpa or HPV vaccination) or year 10 (for meningococcal ACWY vaccination).

 regarding school immunisation records please contact Public Health on